agileware/civicrm-installation-guide/docs/drupal8/index.md

 ## Get the translations {:#i18n}

-!!! warning "I18n & L10n on Drupal 8"
+!!! warning "I18n & L10n on Drupal 8 or 9"
-    If installing with the GUI it is currently only possible to install CiviCRM in English (US) on Drupal 8.
+    If installing with the GUI it is currently only possible to install CiviCRM in English (US) on Drupal 8/9.
 Adding the language files involves breaking with Composer best practices by writing the contents of the `civicrm-l10n` tarball into `vendor/civicrm/civicrm-core` or configuring the `civicrm.l10n` directory path after you install and placing the contents of the `civicrm-l10n` tarball into the configured directory.

 !!! error "Here Be Dragons..."
     The following steps are provided as an example - they are not supported or widely tested and may leave your site in a broken state.
 You use them at your own risk.
 No. Seriously...

     You will also have to repeat these steps **every** time you upgrade CiviCRM.

-The warnings above notwithstanding to install CiviCRM on Drupal 8 requires the following additional steps to prepare:
+The warnings above notwithstanding to install CiviCRM on Drupal 8/9 requires the following additional steps to prepare:

-1. Add [`cv`](https://github.com/civicrm/cv) to your Drupal 8 Site with: `composer require civicrm/cv` (**composer installs of cv are currently broken** for now use the [manual install steps](https://github.com/civicrm/cv#download).)
+1. Add [`cv`](https://github.com/civicrm/cv) to your Drupal 8/9 Site with: `composer require civicrm/cv` (**composer installs of cv are currently broken** for now use the [manual install steps](https://github.com/civicrm/cv#download).)
 1. Grab the localisation (*l10n*) files and unpack the `l10n` and `sql` subfolders into `vendor/civicrm/civicrm-core/`
     * You'll find the l10n files on the [CiviCRM Download](https://civicrm.org/download) page or from `https://download.civicrm.org/civicrm-VERSION-l10n.tar.gz` where `VERSION` is a recent version of CiviCRM.